2. Setting Up Your Event Details

 networking-2

 Before building your event, it's great to be aware of all the features you can use in Brella.
-We will give you the latest tips & tricks to make the most out of Brella in one article.
+We will give you the latest tips & and tricks to make the most out of Brella in one article.

 For that, once you have listed out clear event goals for your team, you should have a clear idea of what features are the most relevant for your event and your audience.
 Once this is confirmed, you can start building your event in Brella.

-7. Categorize your audience per group and grant selective access to content and networking
+Categorize your audience per group and grant selective access to content and networking

 Your event is unique, and the ticket structure too.
 Your event tickets have specific characteristics and give limited access to areas of the event, which makes a part of each attendee experience.